 In this dynamic course, students delve into the exciting world of PR, exploring the strategic communication practices used to build and maintain positive relationships between organizations and their publics, along with managing brand reputation.
-Students will gain a comprehensive understanding of the evolving PR landscape, encompassing traditional and digital media, social media, crisis communication, and ethical considerations, Business majors only.
-Prerequisite: MKTG 210 and ENGL 204.
-Students cannot receive credit for both SOAN 234 and MKTG 238.
+Students will gain a comprehensive understanding of the evolving PR landscape, encompassing traditional and digital media, social media, crisis communication, and ethical considerations.
+Business majors only.
+Prerequisites: MKTG 210 and ENGL 204 or ENGL 206.